daemotron/controlbeast/doc/source/20_developer/10_features/general.rst

 Prerequisites
 ~~~~~~~~~~~~~

-* System at stage 2 or greater
+* System at stage |Stage PackageSource| or greater

 Expected Result
 ~~~~~~~~~~~~~~~